Drummond Nature Reserve

-The Drummond Nature Reserve is an A class nature reserve 10 kilometres west of Bolgart, Western Australia.
+The Drummond Nature Reserve is an A class nature reserve 10 km west of Bolgart, Western Australia.
 Named after the botanist James Drummond, the reserve has 439 species of vascular plants within its boundaries, including two rare and seven priority species.

 History

 In 1993 the land was purchased by the Mundaring district office of the Department of Conservation and Land Management and gazetted as an A class reserve.
 Prior to purchasing the land was uncleared freehold grazing land.
 Despite this use the land was in excellent condition, though evidence of grazing impact was visible in part of the eastern area of the reserve.
 The reserve was named after botanist James Drummond who lived in nearby Toodyay.
 Between 1841 and 1844 Drummond explored and collected specimens in the area which were part of his second collection.

 Topography and vegetation

 The Drummond Nature Reserve is constructed with a series of lateritic hills with spillway deposits plus a small outcrop of bedrock.
 There have been ten different vegetation areas identified, and these are based on different soil types, topography and drainage.
 The area has six different woodland types, two granite heath types, a mallee vegetation type and two of the last claypan wetland areas remaining in the state.

 The vegetation of the two granite heath types are; Xanthorrhoea preissii, Gastrolobium calycinum with a Borya herbfield, while the other is dominated by Melaleuca and Dodonaea with a herbfield of Borya.
 The soil of the mallee area is a yellow sandy clay with the dominant plants being the low dense Eucalyptus drummondii and Allocasuarina.

 The north west corner is a wandoo woodland that has been affected by salinity.
 Most of the trees are either dead or affected by dieback, the understorey has died and been replaced by weeds.